dvajs/dva/docs/guide/concepts.md

 //return {x:1, y:2, z:3}
 ```

 In dva, the result of the aggregate accumulation of the reducers is the state object of the current model.
 The new value (that is, the new state) is obtained by evaluating the value passed in the actions with the current state in the reducers.
-Note that the Reducer must be a [pure function](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/ch3.md), so the same input always gives the same output, it should not produce any side effects.
+Note that the `Reducer` must be a [pure function](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/ch3.md), so the same input always gives the same output, it should not produce any side effects.
 Also, every time you calculate, you should use [immutable data](https://github.com/MostlyAdequate/mostly-adequate-guide/blob/master/ch3.md#reasonable), which makes for a simple understanding of each operation.
-A new state object should always be returned (independent, pure), so hot overload and time travel can be used.
+A new state object should always be returned (independent, pure), so hot reload and time travel can be used.

 ### Effect

-Effect is also called a side effect, and in our application, the most common is asynchronous operations.
-The concept comes from functional programming, where it is called side effects because it makes our functions impure, and the same input does not necessarily get the same output.
+`Effect` is also called a side effect, and in our application, the most common use case is asynchronous operations.
+The concept comes from functional programming, where it is called side effects because it makes our functions impure, which means the same input does not necessarily result in the same output.

-In order to control the side-effect operation, dva introduces [redux-sagas](http://superraytin.github.io/redux-saga-in-chinese) for asynchronous process control, because of the [generator related concept](http://www.ruanyifeng.com/blog/2015/04/generator.html).
-So asynchronous operations are converted to synchronous, thus turning effects into pure functions.
-As for why we are so entangled in __pure function__, if you want to know more, you can read [Mostly adequate guide to FP](https://github.com/MostlyAdequate/mostly-adequate-guide), or its Chinese Translation [JS Functional Programming Guide](https://www.gitbook.com/book/llh911001/mostly-adequate-guide-chinese/details).
+In order to control the side-effect operation, dva introduces [redux-sagas](http://superraytin.github.io/redux-saga-in-chinese) for asynchronous process control.
+Because of the [generator related concept](http://www.ruanyifeng.com/blog/2015/04/generator.html), asynchronous operations are converted into synchronous sequences, thus turning effects into pure functions.
+If you want to know more on why we are so entangled in __pure functions__, you can read more on [Mostly adequate guide to FP](https://github.com/MostlyAdequate/mostly-adequate-guide), or its Chinese Translation [JS Functional Programming Guide](https://www.gitbook.com/book/llh911001/mostly-adequate-guide-chinese/details).

 ### Subscription